CallumDyer/Scraping-the-Cantolounge-Jyutping-Chart/README.md

 ![](https://github.com/CallumDyer/Scraping-the-Cantolounge-Jyutping-Chart/blob/main/Screenshots/27_spreadsheet_1.png)

-For convenience sake, go to the bottom of the characters using ctrl+down arrow, then add a period to the four cells next to the last character in columns B, C, D and E. This will make it easier to duplicate values.
+For convenience sake, go to the bottom of the characters using `ctrl+down arrow`, then add a period to the four cells next to the last character in columns B, C, D and E. This will make it easier to duplicate values.

 ![](https://github.com/CallumDyer/Scraping-the-Cantolounge-Jyutping-Chart/blob/main/Screenshots/28_spreadsheet_2.png)

-Go back to the top of column B with ctrl + up arrow.
+Go back to the top of column B with `ctrl+up arrow`.
 Enter the following formula into the first cell of column B: `=concat(A1," - ")`.
-Use ctrl + shift + down arrow to select the whole column B, then use ctrl + d to duplicate the formula into all the cells of column B.
+Use `ctrl+shift+down arrow` to select the whole column B, then use `ctrl+d` to duplicate the formula into all the cells of column B.

 ![](https://github.com/CallumDyer/Scraping-the-Cantolounge-Jyutping-Chart/blob/main/Screenshots/29_spreadsheet_3.png)